projectacrn/acrn-hypervisor/doc/developer-guides/hld/ivshmem-hld.rst

          --ovmf /usr/share/acrn/bios/OVMF.fd \
          $vm_name

-2. Boot two VMs and use ``lspci | grep "shared memory"`` to check the virtual device is ready for each VM.
+2. Boot two VMs and use ``lspci | grep "shared memory"`` to verify that the virtual device is ready for each VM.

    -  For VM1, it shows ``00:06.0 RAM memory: Red Hat, Inc. Inter-VM shared memory (rev 01)``
    -  For VM2, it shows ``00:05.0 RAM memory: Red Hat, Inc. Inter-VM shared memory (rev 01)``